voxel51/fiftyone/app/README.md

 ## Installation

-These following installations steps are a part of the the [install script](../install.bash)
+The following installation steps are a part of the [install script](../install.bash)

 Install [`nvm`](https://github.com/nvm-sh/nvm) and set your node version to